skidiss/Backend/README.md

 ![](images/DermaSkin%20logo.png)

 # DermaSkin App Backend
-This repository is backend f DermaSkin APP.
+This repository is backend of DermaSkin APP.
 # Technologies
 The project created with :
 * python37 with flask